-Morikawa’s study, discovered that multiple exposures to ethanol enhances the plasticity of synapses in a crucial area in the mind, is supportive of current literature in neuroscience that purports an emerging consensus that alcohol and drug addiction is basically a learning and memory disorder.
+Morikawa’s study, discovered that multiple exposures to ethanol enhances the plasticity of synapses in a crucial area in the mind.
+It is supportive of current literature in neuroscience that purports an emerging consensus that alcohol and drug addiction is basically a learning and memory disorder.

 When we consume alcohol (or inject heroin, or take coke, or drop methamphetamines), our subconscious is changing, learning how to increase consumption.
 However, it does not stop there.
 We become more receptive to forming subsconscious memories and customs concerning music, food, even people and social conditions.

 In a significant sense, Morikawa proposes that alcoholics are not hooked on the experience of relief or pleasure they get from drinking alcohol; they’re hooked on the constellation of behavioral, environmental and physiological cues which are reinforced when alcohol triggers the release of dopamine in the brain.

 “People commonly think of dopamine as a happy transmitter, or a pleasure transmitter, but more accurately it’s a learning transmitter,” says Morikawa.
 “It strengthens those synapses that are active when dopamine is released.”

 Alcohol, in this version, is the enabler.
 It hijacks the dopaminergic system, and it tells our mind that what we are doing at the moment is rewarding (and thus worth repeating).